 14.1.4.
-Onfailure Onsuccess
+Actions on\failure and on\success

-The on\failure and on\success actions allow you to create a more complex workflow and will permit to change the root portal module based on the result of the authentication.
-Let's say you have a root portal module linked to a Authentication::Login module associated to a connection profile and you want to present a Guest authentication if the login failed.
-Then you need to configure another root portal module "Guest" linked with a Authentication::SMS module and in the previous Authentication::Login add and action on\failure 2 Guest.
+The on\failure and on\success "Actions" allow the creation of a more complex workflow and permit the root portal module change based on the result of authentication.

+Consider that a root portal module is linked to an Authentication::Login module and associated with a Connection Profile.
+In order to present a Guest authentication if the login failed, configure a New Root Module called "Guest portal policy" with the "Module" set to Authentication::SMS, and in the previous "Authentication::Login" module add the "Action" on\failure Guest portal policy.